deloachtech/zepher-symfony/README.md

 ### Related Usage

-If you're using any deloachtech packages, you can list all features and permissions being used.
+If you've installed any deloachtech packages, you can list all features and permissions being used.

 ```bash
 $ bin/console deloachtech:features